 Pitchfork Fest was a remarkably relaxed and fun festival.
-The only troubling thing about Pitchfork Fest was—as obnoxiously cheesy as it sounds—choosing which sets from the vast and diverse array of options to watch.
+The only difficult part was—as cheesy as it sounds—choosing which sets from the vast and diverse array of options to watch.
 Luckily, Pitchfork happens to be the rare festival that allows you to bounce from set to set with relative ease: the stages are close together which means you don’t have to walk far; the Chicago weather made for an almost too-good-to-be-true forecast to move between outdoor stages; despite the overlapping sets, the times were strategically planned such that you could catch at least a little bit of all your favorites.
 It seemed, in short, designed to facilitate your having your best time.

 Pitchfork Festival is the Whole Foods of music festivals.
 Well-coiffed, organized, decidedly “trendy” but with definite mainstream appeal, packed with things that most people would love but are maybe a tad above the threshold “accessible” budget.
 Pitchfork Fest is not a physically exhausting, Bonnaroo-esque, “high-five-Friday,” “radiate positivity” kind of campy, community-oriented festival by any means.
 To put it simply, harem-pants-wearing self-proclaimed palm readers were in the minority (though not totally absent).